smithy-lang/smithy/docs/source/spec/http.rst

 #.
 When a string or blob member is referenced, the raw value is serialized
    as the body of the message.
 #.
 When a :ref:`structure` or :ref:`union` is targeted, the shape value
-   is serialized as a :ref:`protocol-specific <protocols-trait>` document that is sent as the body of the message.
+   is serialized as a :ref:`protocol-specific <protocolDefinition-trait>` document that is sent as the body of the message.

 .. _httpPrefixHeaders-trait: